What is the Payback Period?

-While the payback period shows us how long it takes for the return of investment, it does not show what the return on investment is.
+While the payback period shows us how long it takes for the return on investment, it does not show what the return on investment is.
 Referring to our example, cash flows continue beyond period 3, but they are not relevant in accordance with the decision rule in the payback method.

 Building on the previous example, the firm may have a second option of investing in another project that offers the following cash flows:

-The other project would have a payback period of 4.25 years but generate higher returns on investment than the first project.
+The other project would have a payback period of 4.25 years but would generate higher returns on investment than the first project.
 However, based solely on the payback period, the firm would select the first project over this alternative.
 The implications of this are that firms may choose investments with shorter payback periods, at the expense of profitability.